 Figure 31: The distribution of the Haldager Sand and Frederikshavn Formations.
-No trap structures have been identified within these two formations as they are too shallow for CO_2 storage and therefore seismic interpretation was not undertaken in the previous large-scale studies that formed the basis for the Hystories assessment.

-Frederikshavn Formation (Upper Jurassic-Lower Cretaceous) reservoirs comprises siltstones and fine-grained sandstones forming two to three coarsening-upwards units separated by claystones (Michelsen et al. 2003).
+No trap structures have been identified within these two formations as they are too shallow for $CO_2$ storage and therefore seismic interpretation was not undertaken in the previous large-scale studies that formed the basis for the Hystories assessment.
+Figure © GEUS comprises siltstones and fine-grained sandstones forming two to three coarsening-upwards units separated by claystones (Michelsen et al. 2003).
 The reservoir zones of the Frederikshavn Formation mainly comprise fine-grained and rather clay-rich sandstones, which negatively affect reservoir properties.
-For a given porosity, the permeability is commonly only half the permeability of the Haldager Sand and Gassum Formation sandstones (cf. data from well-specific core analysis reports available from the GEUS subsurface archive16https://eng.geus.dk/products-services-facilities/archives/the-subsurface-archive).
+For a given porosity, the permeability is commonly only half the permeability of the Haldager Sand and Gassum Formation sandstones (cf. data from well-specific available from the core analysis reports GEUS subsurface archivehttps://eng.geus.dk/products-services-facilities/archives/the-subsurface-archive).